 Program Development & Refinement

 IANTD has developed Programs to increase diving knowledge and skill levels.
-We will continue refining these Programs, based on reports from Instructors in the field, to improve and strengthen their value to our membership.
-We will continue to develop a set of core values that apply to sport and technical diving.
+IANTD continues refining these programs, based on reports from Instructors in the field, to improve and strengthen their value to its membership.
+IANTD continues to develop a set of core values that apply to sport and technical diving.
 IANTD Standards and Procedures have been developed and have evolved to allow worldwide recognition of skill and knowledge at each qualification level addressed by IANTD.

 Fostering Community